 - transferring the venue for putative class actions to locations and jurisdictions that were unfavorable to the named plaintiffs

-Our lawyers are experienced in key legal areas, such as the enforceability of class action waivers in arbitration agreements; standing to pursue consumer protection claims, technology and privacy; and the efficacy of consumer disclosures.
+Our lawyers are experienced in key legal areas, such as the enforceability of class action waivers in arbitration agreements; standing to pursue consumer protection, technology and privacy claims; and the efficacy of consumer disclosures.
 They appear regularly before states’ attorneys general, the Federal Trade Commission (FTC), Consumer Financial Protection Bureau, and Securities and Exchange Commission, all of which affect class action defense.

 Consumer Class Actions: Areas of Focus